Paraguay's ousted Lugo calls for return to democracy

 Under the Paraguayan constitution, the impeached president was replaced by Vice President Federico Franco, a vocal critic of Lugo for much of his presidency.

-One-day-old president Franco said he would ask his impeached predecessor to help quell the regional tensions, but Lugo refused to help him.

-"We support any kind of peaceful effort aimed at restoring institutional order that was interrupted by Parliament," Lugo told reporters, adding that he would not collaborate with a "fake" administration.
+"We support any kind of peaceful effort aimed at restoring institutional order that was interrupted by Parliament," he told reporters.

 "This is a fake government.
 You can't collaborate with a government that doesn't have legitimacy," he said, adding that he would attend a summit of the regional trade bloc Mercosur later this week to explain the situation.